MaxineXiong/Geocoding-Web-Service/README.md

 [![SuperGeocoder](https://img.shields.io/badge/SuperGeocoder-DD0700?style=for-the-badge&logo=Google+Maps&logoColor=white)](https://supergeocoder-838a4a6bdd3b.herokuapp.com/)

-Or to run the web application locally on your computer by following these steps:
+Or run the web application locally on your computer by following these steps:

 1) Clone this repository to your local machine using the following command: